rshuka/PASS/README.md

 ```

 ## MacOS Installation
-The following commands are based on [Homebrew] (https://brew.sh), a package manager for OS X.
+The following commands are based on [Homebrew](https://brew.sh), a package manager for OS X.

 1. Install Cmake